Buddhist ethics: Animals and the environment

 Buddhism does not see humans as being in a special moral category over animals or as having any kind of God given dominion over them as Christianity does.
 Humans are seen as being more able to make moral choices, and this means that they should protect and be kind to animals who are also suffering beings who are living in samsara.
 Buddhism also sees humans as part of nature, not as separate from it.
 Thich Nhat Hanh summarizes the Buddhist view of harmony with nature thus:

 We classify other animals and living beings as nature, acting as if we ourselves are not part of it.
-Then we pose the question ‘How should we deal with Nature?’
+Then we pose the question 'How should we deal with Nature?'
 We should deal with nature the way we should deal with ourselves!
 We should not harm ourselves; we should not harm nature...Human beings and nature are inseparable.

 Early Buddhist monastics spent a lot of time in the forests, which was seen as an excellent place for meditation and this tradition continues to be practiced by the monks of the Thai Forest Tradition.

 Vegetarianism

 There is a divergence of views within Buddhism on the need for vegetarianism, with some schools of Buddhism rejecting such a claimed need and with most Buddhists in fact eating meat.
-Many Mahayana Buddhists – especially the Chinese, Vietnamese and most Korean traditions – strongly oppose meat-eating on scriptural grounds.
+Many Mahayana Buddhists – especially the Chinese, Vietnamese and most Korean traditions – strongly oppose meat-eating on scriptural and ethical grounds.

 The first precept of Buddhism focuses mainly on direct participation in the destruction of life.
 This is one reason that the Buddha made a distinction between killing animals and eating meat, and refused to introduce vegetarianism into monastic practice.
 While early Buddhist texts like the Pali Canon frown upon hunting, butchering, fishing and 'trading in flesh' (meat or livestock) as professions, they do not ban the act of eating meat.
 Direct participation also includes ordering or encouraging someone to kill an animal for you.

 The Buddhist king Ashoka promoted vegetarian diets and attempted to decrease the number of animals killed for food in his kingdom by introducing 'no slaughter days' during the year.
 He gave up hunting trips, banned the killing of specific animals and decreased the use of meat in the royal household.
 Ashoka even banned the killing of some vermin or pests.
 His example was followed by later Sri Lankan kings.
 One of Ashoka's rock edicts states:

 Here (in my domain) no living beings are to be slaughtered or offered in sacrifice...Formerly, in the kitchen of Beloved-of-the-Gods, King Piyadasi, hundreds of thousands of animals were killed every day to make curry.
 But now with the writing of this Dhamma edict only three creatures, two peacocks and a deer are killed, and the deer not always.
 And in time, not even these three creatures will be killed.